 The surface of a soil grain carries a small electrical charge which depends on the soil mineral and may be modified by an electrolyte in the pore water.
 These charges give rise to forces between soil grains in addition to their self-weight.
 The magnitudes of the interparticle forces are proportional to the surface areas of the grains, while self-weight forces are proportional to the volumes of the grains.
-As particle sizes decrease the surface forces diminish with the square of the effective diameter, whereas the self-weight forces are important in fine-grained than in coarse-grained soils.
+As particle sizes decrease the surface forces diminish with the square of the effective diameter, whereas the self-weight forces are proportional to the cube; consequently the effects of surface forces are relatively more important in fine-grained than in coarse-grained soils.